Fatimaa101/product-filter-app/README.md

 - For screens with a width of **768px** or less, the layout changes to display **2 columns**.
 - For screens with a width of **480px** or less, the layout switches to a **single column** to optimize for smaller devices.

----

-Feel free to replace the `View Demo` link and tweak any section based on your project specifics.
-This is a structured README that provides both **technical details** and **user-focused explanations**.